Strong Support for Management Initiatives Expands Production Capacity and Boosts Profits

 Finding The Right Private Equity Partner

 MCM Capital Partners (MCM) is private equity firm based in Cleveland, Ohio that manages committed capital funds on behalf of institutional investors and high net worth individuals.
-MCM seeks to invest in growing lower middle-market companies with revenues between $15 million and $100 million.
-MCM’s General Partners, which include Mark E. Mansour, James C. Poffenberger III and Steven M. Ross, have more than 30 years of experience leading management-led buyouts, recapitalizations, generational changes in ownership and the acquisition of corporate divestitures.
+MCM seeks to invest in growing lower middle-market companies with revenues between $10 million and $50 million.
+MCM’s General Partners, which include Mark Mansour and Bobby Kingsbury have more than 30 years of experience leading management-led buyouts, recapitalizations, generational changes in ownership, and the acquisition of corporate divestitures.
 Working in conjunction with the General Partners to add value to investments is an Advisory Board consisting of prominent current and former corporate executives.
 This affords portfolio companies a unique opportunity to leverage the expertise and insight of corporate executives who have run multi-billion dollar operations through membership and involvement on their corporate boards.

 Martinez approached several private equity firms during 2002, hoping to find a stable, experienced partner that shared his vision for the Company and offered the resources necessary to help him achieve it.
 Concurrently, MCM’s General Partners identified the flexible packaging products industry as ripe for investment of capital.
 Before long, they met with Martinez, toured PPI’s 50,000 square-foot facility, conducted additional due diligence, and structured a leveraged recapitalization to accomplish each of Martinez’s goals.